Prosono/Drag-And-Drop-Card/README.md

 1. On some custom cards some of the dropdowns will cause the visual editor to dissappear until you select an option.
 2. Card mod support on cards within the Drag-And-Drop-Card.
 This is currently not behaving as we would like and WILL NOT WORK!
+3. The visual editor for the Entity card is broken in the Card Selector inside the Drag And Drop Card.
 3. ??
 Probably more